Michelle Jaelin, Registered Dietitian

-Michelle Jaelin is TV and digital media Nutrition Expert, licensed registered dietitian, creative food content developer and writer at NutritionArtist.com.
-She resides on the Hamilton mountain with her spouse and rescue dog.
+Michelle Jaelin is TV and digital media Nutrition Expert, licensed registered dietitian, content creator and writer at NutritionArtist.com.
+She resides in Hamilton, ON with her spouse and rescue dog.
 Follow her @nutritionartist on Instagram and Twitter.

 Looking for more ways to help teach healthy eating in the classroom?
 Check out these links: